subfuzion/skaffold-mean-stack/samples/one-container-deploy/README.md

 ## third-party

-The `third-party` directory was cloned from this
+The `third-party` directory contains the MEAN stack demo source code.
+It was cloned from this
 [pull request](https://github.com/mongodb-developer/mean-stack-example/pull/2)
 of
 [mongodb-developer/mean-stack-example](https://github.com/mongodb-developer/mean-stack-example/pull/2).